Steamed Mussels with Hazelnut Gremolata are an explosion of flavor in one dish.

 It should come as no surprise that I love to cook.
 My kitchen is my happy place.
-It’s where in a pair of pink striped pajama pants with my hair a top my head in a hot mess and the radio blaring I feel most creative.
-Good thing my office attire is casual ; ) You could also say I like playing with knives.
-Flavor pairings excite me.
-I love the challenge of opening up the fridge and finding something to throw together for dinner in a hurry.
-Something that’s not only edible but delicious.
+It’s where in a pair of pink striped pajama pants with my hair a top my head in a messy bun, radio blaring I feel most creative.
+Good thing my office attire is casual.
+I think what excites me most about cooking are flavor pairings.
 That moment when you find unconventional flavors that wouldn’t typically be put together and yet you do and it works.
 Sweet sweet victory.
 These steamed mussels with gremolata are one of those moments.
 Unexpectedly delicious and yet deceptively easy to make.

 Recipe inspired and adapted from McCormick

 - 4 slices bacon - diced

 - 2 bay leaves

 - 1/2 teaspoon Sea Salt

 - 1 pound mussels - cleaned, debearded